 Conflicting forces will determine future tenancy.
 There are strong desires for home ownership in the County.
 96.2 percent of the respondents to the County's housing survey indicated that they would prefer to own their home.
 (See Table 13) However, rising housing prices relative to incomes and high interest rates are making home ownership increasingly difficult.
 Rising prices will tend to increase the relative proportion of renters.
-Shifts to lower cost housing such as mobile homes and condominiums may help maintain levels of home ownership despite increasing prices.
+Shifts to lower cost housing such as mobile homes and prices.

-It appears as though the proportion of homeowners has increased over the past decade.
+It appears as though the proportion of homeowners has increased over the part decade.
 According to the 1970 Census, of the 6,130 occupied housing units, 72.8 percent were owner occupied.
 The many units counted as vacant (mainly because of absentee vacation home ownership) makes it difficult to be sure of this ownership trend however.